Skip to Content

 Attachment theory

 The attachment theory framework is a psychological model that describes the nature of emotional attachment between infants and caretakers.
-It was first proposed by psychiatrist John Bowlby.
-The theory has been extensively studied since then and has been expanded upon by other researchers, such as psychologist Mary Ainsworth.

-According to attachment theory, infants are born with a basic need to feel safe and secure by being around their primary caregivers.
-When babies feel threatened or scared, they cry and cling to caregivers.
+According to attachment theory, infants are born with a fundamental need to feel safe and secure by being around their primary caregivers.

 A primary caregiver who is nurturing and responsive to the infant’s needs will foster confidence and a secure attachment style in the child.
-Insecure attachment styles are formed when the caretaker is inconsistent, absent, or abusive.

-The two dimensions in attachment styles
+The two dimensions of attachment styles

-Individuals with high attachment anxiety levels are preoccupied with their relationships and they fear abandonment.
+Individuals with high attachment anxiety levels are preoccupied with their relationships, and they fear abandonment.

-Individuals with high avoidant styles are uncomfortable with closeness and intimacy.
-It is common for them to suppress their feelings and not rely on others for support, even when they are in distress.
-They are more likely to develop an insecure avoidant attachment.
+It is common for them to suppress their feelings and not rely on others for support, even in distress.

 What is the difference between attachment anxiety and general anxiety

-Attachment anxiety differs from general anxiety in that it stems from the strong fear of rejection or abandonment related to relationships while general anxiety can encompass a wide range of issues.
-Some anxiously attached people may show anxiety in relationship-related issues, but not in other issues.
+Attachment anxiety differs from general anxiety in that it stems from the intense fear of rejection or abandonment related to relationships while general anxiety can encompass a wide range of issues.

 What causes attachment anxiety